-Effect EN-2: Loss of access to a known geothermal resource area.
+Effect EN-2: Loss of access to a KGRA.
 Effects are the same as described for the Proposed Project, except this alternative includes a total of 1,957 acres which overlap lands designated by BLM as priority parcels for renewable energy development.
 Of this total, 123 acres are located within the Alamo River Project footprint and 1,834 acres are located within dust suppression opportunity areas.